 - 7.1 In line with the Service level Agreement, the Counter Fraud Team act as the Single Point of Contact (SPOC) to route potential fraud referrals to the DWP, liaise with the Council's Housing Benefit Team and DWP Fraud Officers and retrieve the necessary evidence for the DWP Fraud Officers from the Housing Benefit System.
-The resource that has been required for this role since March is one FTE Counter Fraud Officer. - 7.2 The remainder of the Corporate Counter Fraud resource is currently investigating non-benefit fraud referrals received to date in areas such as tenancy and education. - 7.3 Due to absence within the team the work on reviewing the Council functions to determine the areas where there is a potential for fraud to incur and also updating the policies and procedures in place to support the counter fraud agenda has not progressed as quickly as planned.
-This work is about to recommence.
+The resource that has been required for this role since March is one FTE Counter Fraud Officer. - 7.2 The remainder of the Corporate Counter Fraud resource is currently investigating non-benefit fraud referrals received to date in areas such as tenancy and education. - 7.3 In addition, the work updating the policies and procedures in place to support has recommenced and it is intended to have a revised draft Strategy for the Prevention and Detection of Fraud and Corruption by March 2017.